ykEddie/code-journal/README.md

 - Might need to set up SSH keys
 - Set up SSH key but still unable to push lol
 - Used trusty ol' Google to figure out how to change it from HTTPS to SSH so I can finally push
+## January 13th pt.
+2
+- Git collaboration with a partner
+- made a new repo and invited Jason to be a contributor
+- had a little trouble pushing a static html template to git bash/VS code
+- finally started playing "commit catch" with partner After a couple back and forth commits we created a merge conflict by working on the same line of code and having one person try to push without pulling first.
+- Commit catch is actually kinda fun lol